kdemarest/worldr/Life - Individuals.md

 * Hinder 4 vs fumble or disarm
 * Bodyguard: If adjacent, and perceives the attack, can take any blow for his client

+## Alexander von Humboldt

+The first true comprehension of ecosystems sprang from his work.

+Prussian natural philosopher, geographer, and explorer.
+Brilliant synthesizer of data, obsessed with measuring and comparing the natural world.
+Revered in scientific circles for treating nature as a single interconnected system rather than scattered facts.

+**Great Expedition (1799–1804)**
+Traveled through Spanish America: Venezuela, Cuba, Colombia, Ecuador, Peru, Mexico.
+Climbed Chimborazo, charted the Orinoco, crossed the Andes, measured magnetic variation, cataloged plants and minerals, and gathered the data that powered his later works.

+Humboldt learned:

+* _Nature is a single system_ - Example: Deforestation in Venezuela dries rivers, alters winds, and shifts crop viability hundreds of miles away.

+* _Climate is changeable_ - Example: Irrigated valleys in New Spain show measurably cooler, wetter microclimates within a generation.

+* _Invisible global forces shape the world_ - Example: Magnetic declination changes predictably across oceans, affecting navigation and possibly weather.

+* _Mountains reveal deep time_ = Example: Marine fossils high in the Andes prove the land itself has risen over immense ages.

+* _The tropics are biologically primary, not backward_ - Example: A single equatorial valley contains more plant species than all of northern Europe.

+* _Plants encode climate and history_ - Example: Vegetation bands on Chimborazo precisely mirror temperature and altitude—no instruments required.

+* _Disease follows geography and trade, not morality_ - Example: Yellow fever outbreaks track ports, rivers, and shipping schedules, not sin or filth alone.

+* _Empires obey ecological limits_ - Example: Spanish silver mining enriched Europe while destroying local soils, labor systems, and long-term stability.

+* _Maps can predict power_ - Example: Overlaying trade winds, currents, and harbors reveals why Britain dominates global shipping.

+* _Pure reductionism fails_ - Example: Barometers and thermometers explain less than a trained observer who understands landscape, plants, and people together.

 ## William Herschel

 An English astronomer of Hanoverian (German) descent, he discovered "George's Star" (**Georgium Sidus**) aka Uranus in 1781 and "Calorific rays" (which we know as infrared radiation) in 1800\.